 Cold chain logistics is like any logistics process where a product is moved from one place to another.

-What makes cold chain logistics special is the need to keep products at specific temperatures, or the conditional demand.
+What makes cold chain transport special is the need to keep products at specific temperatures, or the conditional demand.
 Also, maintaining load integrity and transport integrity using technology during transport is important.
 Let’s break these terms down:

 Conditional Demand